 Kew High School aims to provide a stimulating and challenging learning environment which is safe, supportive and inclusive and successfully prepares our students for the future.
-We recognise the importance of developing positive and respectful relationships and promoting pro-social values and behaviours.

-The Kew High School motto is Aspire, Strive, Achieve and the school values are: Accountability, Social Equity, Participation, Integrity, Respect, Excellence.
-Teachers and students at Years 9 at Kew High School use the motto and values along with the following principles to guide their approach to learning:
+The Kew High School motto is Aspire, Strive, Achieve and the school values are: Accountability, Social Equity, Participation, Integrity, Respect and Excellence.
+Teachers and students at Years 9 at Kew High School use the motto and values along with the following principles to guide their approach to learning.